 During our GIRFT reviews of surgical departments across NHS trusts in England, we noticed the lack of awareness of SSI rates by some frontline clinicians.
 Hence the GIRFT SSI programme was set up to review SSI rates in surgical units in England and to review the current practice in prevention of SSIs.

-The GIRFT SSI project seeks to complement the work of Public Health England (PHE) by engaging frontline clinicians in the data collection process and exploring variation in surgical practice and outcomes for a wide range of procedures across breast surgery, cardiothoracic surgery, cranial neurosurgery, ENT surgery, general surgery, obstetrics and gynaecology, ophthalmology, oral and maxillofacial surgery, orthopaedic surgery, paediatric general surgery, spinal surgery, urology and vascular surgery..
+The GIRFT SSI work seeks to engage frontline clinicians in the data collection process and explore variation in surgical practice and outcomes for a wide range of procedures across breast surgery, cardiothoracic surgery, cranial neurosurgery, ENT surgery, general surgery, obstetrics and gynaecology, ophthalmology, oral and maxillofacial surgery, orthopaedic surgery, paediatric general surgery, spinal surgery, urology and vascular surgery.